vcflib/bio-vcf/README.md

 At this point the filter is pretty generic with multi-sample support.
 If something is not working, check out the feature descriptions and the source code.
 It is not hard to add features.
-Otherwise, send me a short example of a VCF statement you need to work on.
+Otherwise, send a short example of a VCF statement you need to work on.

+bio-vcf is fast.
+Parsing a 55K line DbSNP file (22Mb) took 5 seconds on a Macbook PRO running 64-bits Linux (Ruby 2.1.0).

 ## Installation